 Harriet Genevieve Shafer

-The Life Summary of Harriet Genevieve
+Brief Life History of Harriet Genevieve

 When Harriet Genevieve Shafer was born on 27 September 1890, in Hillsdale, Hillsdale, Michigan, United States, her father, George Washington Shafer, was 34 and her mother, Harriet May Jewett, was 24.
 She married Harper Percival Gallup on 1 September 1917, in Ann Arbor, Washtenaw, Michigan, United States.
 They were the parents of at least 2 daughters.
 She lived in Detroit, Wayne, Michigan, United States in 1930 and Detroit Ward 16, Detroit, Wayne, Michigan, United States in 1940.
-She died on 20 March 1975, in Highland Park, Wayne, Michigan, United States, at the age of 84, and was buried in Lime Creek Cemetery, Lime Creek, Lenawee, Michigan, United States.
+She died on 20 March 1975, in Highland Park, Wayne, Michigan, United States, at the age of 84, and was buried in Lime Creek Cemetery, Lime Creek, Medina Township, Lenawee, Michigan, United States.

 Photos and Memories (0)